chasingcoconuts/NOVAK-Protocol/README.md

 (The Foundational Governance Doctrine of the NOVAK Protocol)

-INAL CANONICAL STRUCTURE (NO BULLSHIT)
+FINAL CANONICAL STRUCTURE (NO BULLSHIT)

 THIS is the version history will remember: